 As Octopus moves from prototype to launch version, the team want to work with researchers across as many disciplines as possible; those that are Open Science newbies, sceptics and innovators alike, to help refine the user experience.

-This workshop is a chance to try out Octopus and give your feedback on how it could be improved.
+This workshop is a chance to use Octopus and give your feedback on how it could be improved, facilitated by Dr Alexandra Freeman.